GoogleCloudPlatform/community/tutorials/nginx-reverse-proxy-docker.md

         docker rm site-a

 You now have a static website which you can run in a Docker container.
-Repeat these steps to get a second project set up.
+Repeat these steps to get a second site set up.

-1. Create directory for "site B".
+1. Create directory for "site B."

         cd
         mkdir site-b